Tiramisu Recipe

 Customization Tips

-• Alcohol-Free: Omit rum or use coffee extract for flavor.
+- Alcohol-Free: Omit rum or Marsala and use 1 tsp coffee extract or mango juice for flavor.

-• Vegan: Substitute mascarpone with plant-based cream cheese and use aquafaba for egg whites.
+- Vegan: Substitute mascarpone with plant-based cream cheese, use aquafaba (chickpea brine) for egg whites, and opt for vegan ladyfingers.

-• Spiced: Add a pinch of cinnamon or nutmeg to the cream.
+- Spiced: Add a pinch of cinnamon or nutmeg to the cream for warmth.

 Storage Tips

-• Refrigeration: Cover tightly and refrigerate for up to 3 days.
+- Refrigeration: Cover tightly with plastic wrap or store in an airtight container and refrigerate for up to 3 days to maintain texture and flavor.

 Serving Suggestions